rendyuwu/todo/docs/FRONTEND.md

 ### Performance Optimization

-- Minification of custom CSS/JS
+- Code splitting for faster initial loads
 - Image optimization
 - Lazy loading for non-critical resources
+- Service worker implementation for offline support

-This frontend architecture documentation provides a comprehensive overview of the implementation details and design decisions for the Modern TODO Application's user interface.
+This frontend architecture documentation provides a comprehensive overview of the implementation details and design decisions for the Modern TODO Application's React-based user interface.